AdobeDocs/campaign-classic.en/help/installation/using/hosting-models.md

 ## Hybrid

 When deployed as a hybrid model, the Adobe Campaign solution software resides on-premise at the customer site, and execution management is delivered as a cloud service by Adobe.
 Adobe Campaign marketing instance is installed inside a customer's firewall, so personally identifiable information (PII) remains in-house and only data required to personalize emails is sent to the Cloud for email execution.
-The execution instance, hosted in the Cloud, receives the requests from the On-Premise instance to deliver emails.
+The execution instance, hosted in the Cloud, receives the requests from the On-premise instance to deliver emails.
 This instance personalizes all the emails and delivers them.
 No data of any kind is permanently stored in the cloud.

 ![](assets/deployment_hybrid.png)